A practical guide to ranking prospects — from first evaluation to finished board. No spreadsheet required.

 The key distinction: A big board ranks talent.
 A mock draft predicts picks.
 Your big board drives your mock draft — not the other way around.

-Where to find consensus rankings: Big Board Lab compiles consensus grades from industry sources.
-NFL Mock Draft Database aggregates mock drafts across dozens of analysts.
-PFF publishes their own big board with advanced data (paid).
+Where to find consensus rankings: NFL Mock Draft Database aggregates mock drafts across dozens of analysts.
 Most draft media sites publish their own rankings which you can cross-reference.
+Big Board Lab shows you community ADP (average draft position) based on how other users are ranking prospects, so you can see where the crowd stands before deciding where you diverge.

 The consensus board is a starting point, not a ceiling.
 The value of building your own board is diverging from consensus where you see something the crowd doesn't.